Skip to content

 This project will introduce you to the many layers of memory management.
 It is for the layperson and is not intended to be exhaustive.

 Memory is a commodity that needs to be efficiently managed.
-To understand why we will begin to investigate how the C programming environment organizes its memory.
+To understand why, we will investigate how the C programming environment organizes its memory.
 Ubuntu Linux will be the basis of this project.

 Learning outcomes